Shadowtech1234/Lifesteal-mod/README.md

 How to upload it:

    For pc  (mac does not work):
    once you have the file on your pc, you must have minecraft bedrock edition becuase this is a bedrock edition mod.
 If you have it installed, you can simply double click the file in your file manager.
+For the PocketMine servers, you have to first access the server files, and remember that your server has to have the PoketMine software.
+Then go into the plugins folder and upload the 2 files "lifesteal.phar" and "customies.phar".
+Then reboot your server and it should work!

   For Xbox  (Must be xbox one or xbox series s or x):
     To do this, there are 2 ways to do so: